MSc Global Mental Health

 Application Review

-A certain number of offers are available after each round of admissions and each applicant will receive notification from the Academic Registry.
-If you have been successful, the Academic Registry will make you an offer and include a deadline to receive your decision.
+In order for submitted applications to be reviewed, all supporting documents must be included.
+Following application review, an interview may be offered and if you have been successful at the interview stage, the Academic Registry will make you an offer and include a deadline to receive your decision.
 If you choose to accept this offer, a deposit towards the tuition fee will be required.
-If no additional places are available during a particular round of admissions, applicants who meet the minimum criteria for acceptance will be notified that their application will be considered as part of the next round of admissions.
-If there are no further rounds of admissions or there are no additional places available, you will be placed on a waiting list in case any places become available.
+If no additional places are available, applicants who meet the minimum criteria for acceptance will be notified that they will be placed on a waiting list in case any places become available.

 Requirements